grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 		* make the captain lovable, but falable. this aspect of tony soprano is worth copying
 * [ ] Percy is the only person who refers to the ship as 'she'
 	* everyone else refers to it as 'the boat'
+* [ ] are the ballast valves operated by switches? or wheels?
+	* I'm going to make them switches at chap 2 line 736
 * [ ] fuel oil -- is what fuel is called
 * [ ] fuel ballast -- normal fuel oil tanks are filled with water as they are emptied (since they are outside the pressure hull)
 	* fuel ballast tanks (not sure if these are extras, see USS Cod website) can be filled with air to get additional freeboard and run faster on the surface